Town of Cornwall · Orange County, NY Public Accountability Record cornwalltruth.com

 Cornwall Votes.
 Every Town Resident Has a Say.

 Wojehowski faces re-election as Town Supervisor.
 Every Cornwall resident votes in this race.
-This is the moment to decide whether the pattern above represents the leadership you want for four more years.
+This is the moment to decide whether the pattern above represents the leadership you want for two more years.

 Read the Record Yourself